Kennel Cough Cause, Symptoms & Treatment Options

 Symptoms and Signs of Kennel Cough

-Dogs with kennel cough often act and look completely healthy.
+Dogs with kennel cough often appear and behave as if they are completely healthy.
 The most noticeable symptom is a honking, gagging cough.
 However, some dogs have other symptoms as the infection develops, including:

 These may indicate the infection has spread into your dog’s lungs, causing bacterial pneumonia.
 Contact your vet if your dog displays these symptoms.